papersblindreview/PI_MESS_2025/README.md

-# Supplemental codes for "A Spatiotemporal Physics-Informed State-Space Model of Lake Temperature Profiles"
+# Supplemental codes for "A Spatiotemporal Physics-Motivated State-Space Model of Lake Temperature Profiles"

 ## Data Setup and Running the Code